Ayokunle89/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1. function that copies memory area (not using the function memcpy)
 2. Creating a function that locates a character in a string.
 3. Creating a function that gets the length of a prefix substring.
+4. Creating a function that searches a string for any of a set of bytes.